Explore this course:

 Assemblage Analysis provides students with opportunities to develop their skills in the analytical study of archaeological evidence: human or animal bone, archaeobotanical remains or inorganic material culture.
 Students will build their confidence in working on archaeological material and datasets as independent researchers.
 The module will prepare students for undertaking assemblage-based reporting in professional and academic research.15 credits

-This course acquaints the student with a number of scientific analytical techniques and methods which are pertinent to the interpretation of key questions in bioarchaeology.
-These include histology and microscopic, chemical and isotopic techniques, ancient DNA analysis, lipid analysis and proteomics.
+This course acquaints the student with a number of scientific analytical techniques and methods which are pertinent to the interpretation of key questions in archaeology.
+These may include microscopic, chemical and isotopic techniques, ancient DNA analysis, lipid analysis and proteomics (or other commonly used techniques).
 It provides a theoretical introduction as well as some practical experience in sample preparation methodologies, data collection and analysis.
-The potential and limitations of methods are discussed through specific case studies.15 credits
+The potentials and limitations of methods are discussed through specific case studies.15 credits

 You can also take 15 credits of modules from across the Department.